Hematology

 Hematology departments across New Zealand operate with collaborative, non-hierarchical structures:

-- Teaching and supervision recognized as core consultant responsibilities
+Teaching and supervision recognised as core consultant responsibilities

 Opportunities across Health New Zealand

-Hematologists work in secondary and tertiary hospitals across the motu, delivering both advanced subspecialty care and comprehensive general hematology.
+Hematologists work in secondary and tertiary hospitals across the country, delivering both advanced subspecialty care and comprehensive general hematology.

-You'll manage inpatient and outpatient services, contribute to multidisciplinary tumor boards, participate in active clinical trials programs and provide clinical supervision to trainees.
+You'll manage inpatient and outpatient services, contribute to multidisciplinary tumour boards, participate in active clinical trials programmes and provide clinical supervision to trainees.

-Many centers hold Royal Australasian College of Physicians training accreditation, with teaching and mentorship embedded naturally into everyday practice.
+Many centres hold Royal Australasian College of Physicians training accreditation, with teaching and mentorship embedded naturally into everyday practice.

 What it's like to work here